mhusm/maps-boilerplate-2018/google_maps.md

 ## Custom Styles

 You can change the colour of map elemens by passing a style option when you create the map.
 The following example changes the colour of the water and its labels.
-Try this in your *Home.vue* file.
+Try this in your *Home.vue* file inside the *mounted* function which should be there already.

 ```javascript
   mounted: function(){